-Barbara Lagoa rises to top of Trump’s Supreme Court list as allies emphasize Florida campaign edge
+Barbara Lagoa, Cuban American judge, rises on Trump’s Supreme Court list as allies emphasize Florida campaign edge

 Nonetheless, Lagoa’s 14-year tenure as a state and federal judge presents Democrats with opportunities to scrutinize her record.

 Particularly contentious could be her record on voting rights and executive power.
 Lagoa concurred this month in a federal appeals court ruling that is expected to keep many of the 85,000 felons who have registered to vote in Florida from casting ballots.
+Lagoa’s role in the case has prompted backlash from Senate Democrats, who sent her a letter this summer alleging that her failure to recuse herself “appears to violate the Code of Conduct for United States Judges” given her role last year in an advisory opinion handed down on the issue by the Florida Supreme Court.

 On Florida’s high court, and before that, on a state appeals court, she repeatedly sided with businesses, helping to turn back a higher minimum wage in Miami, limiting recourse for homeowners facing foreclosure, and reversing or rejecting cases of employees who sued Caterpillar and Uber.
 Lagoa also wrote a controversial decision finding that DeSantis had broad executive authority to suspend a county sheriff over his handling of the 2018 shooting in Parkland, Fla.